timothyhull/breadpool-self-eval/docs/index.md

                 - If a coach or captain has a concern I can't fully hear or respond to during lineups, I will, when digression feels appropriate, use OTOs to ensure I am not dismissive of concerns.
                 - If I need to address a concern with teams (too many pack penalties, concern for excessive high contact, etc.), I will use OTOs to speak with coaches and captains rather than continue to penalize players until a team or teams use their timeouts to address the concern with me.
             - Having the backs of my peer officials so they can do their jobs without concern that they might have to deal with elevated or frustrated players and coaches directly.
-                - I want and seek the responsibility of deescalating and resolving conflict between teams and officials so my peers can work in an environment where they feel safe.
+                - I want and seek the responsibility of de-escalating and resolving conflict between teams and officials so my peers can work in an environment where they feel safe.
             - Remaining calm, collected, positive, and supportive during tense gameplay situations or when officiating errors occur.
             - Providing in-game and post-game feedback to officials who have consented to feedback.